 ROI for coherence detection lives in conflicts caught before they materialized as incidents.
 Three numbers prove value.
 Conflicts surfaced per weekly brief.
 Resolution time from detection to decision.
 Production incidents and delivery delays that trace back to assumption mismatches — month-over-month, before and after the agent shipped.

-Organizations running coherence analysis have reported roughly 40-60% reductions in cross-team coordination failures.
-Those figures come from limited early deployments and depend heavily on document quality, team participation, and calibration effort.
+Organizations running coherence analysis have reported reductions in cross-team coordination failures.
+Those figures depend heavily on document quality, team participation, and calibration effort.
 Treat them as directional.
-The actual mechanism is not that the agent is smarter than humans.
-It is that the agent is more consistent.
+The actual mechanism isn't that the agent is smarter than humans.
+It's that the agent is more consistent.
 It reads every document, every week, and never assumes two teams have already talked.

 Does the coherence agent replace cross-team planning meetings?